colak/txp-media-shortcode/README.md

 		<p class="accept"><a rel="nofollow" href="?My_Site_soundcloud_cookie=yes#m_336049258">Listen to it here</a></p>
 	</div>

-The resulting code after the cookie is selected is the same as the one in the second example.
+The resulting code after the cookie is accepted is the same as the one in the second example.

 ## Support